-BETA Group, Inc. (BETA) has completed its third peer review of the environmental, civil and stormwater related elements of the site plans and supporting engineering documents for the above-referenced project, based on the following materials:
+BETA Group, Inc. (BETA) continues to perform peer review of the environmental, civil and stormwater related elements of the site plans and supporting engineering documents for the above-referenced project.
+We note that the latest submission is a significant revision of the proposed project.
+As such, we have provided comments to the latest submission as a separate section of the letter.
+Previous comments and responses are included for reference.
+The review is based on based on the following materials:

-- Response to Peer review Comments Stormwater Management letter dated January 22, 2021.
-Note that responses were not provided to all comments in our November 20, 2020 letter.
-The responses focused primarily on stormwater comments. - Thorndike Place Comprehensive Permit stamped plans Dorothy Road, Arlington MA Sheets C-100, C-101, C-105, C-200 and C-203 - dated March 13, 2020, revised January 21, 2021 prepared by BCS Group; - Thorndike Place Stormwater Report, Dorothy Road, Arlington MA, dated November 2020, revised January 2021, prepared by BCS Group; - Wetland Delineation Memorandum and Wetland Delineation Field Data Forms, prepared by BSC Group, dated October 19, 2020, Revised January 18, 2020; - FEMA Flood Insurance Study, Middlesex County, Revised June 6, 2016; - Town of Arlington Zoning Bylaw with Amendments through April 2016; - Town of Arlington Wetland Protection Bylaw, Article 8 and Regulations for Wetland Protection, June 4, 2015; - MassDEP Stormwater Management Standards (SMS);
+- Thorndike Place Comprehensive Permit stamped plans Dorothy Road, Arlington MA Sheets C-103, and C-105 dated March 13, 2020, revised June 3, 2021 prepared by BCS Group; - Thorndike Place Stormwater Report, Dorothy Road, Arlington MA, dated November 2020, revised June 2021, prepared by BCS Group; - Wetland Delineation Memorandum and Wetland Delineation Field Data Forms, prepared by BSC Group, dated October 19, 2020, Revised January 18, 2020; - FEMA Flood Insurance Study, Middlesex County, Revised June 6, 2016; - Town of Arlington Zoning Bylaw with Amendments through April 2016; - Town of Arlington Wetland Protection Bylaw, Article 8 and Regulations for Wetland Protection, June 4, 2015; - MassDEP Stormwater Management Standards (SMS);